H0RSESH0E/horiseon-refactor/README.md

 ## Installation
 To set up the website:
  - upload the index.html file along with the assets folder and all of its contents to the host server.
+ - Or see it online now at: [https://h0rsesh0e.github.io/horiseon-refactor/]
 ## Usage
 Use this webpage as the landing page of a more extensive website.
 A companies presence on the web can provide brand awareness, lead generation, sales, and much more.